urbit/urbit/pkg/interface/CONTRIBUTING.md

 cd urbit/pkg/interface
 npm install

-## Start watching the entire directory for changes
+## Start your development server
-npm run build:dev
+npm run start
 ```

-Any changes made to any files within the `/pkg/interface` directory will now trigger
-a gulp rebuild when saved.
-To sync these changes to your running ship, enter
-dojo and input the following:
+Once your development server is running and built, commit on your ship to point
+your ship toward the the dev server:

 ```
 |commit %home
 ```

+You only have to do this once.

 Your urbit should take a moment to process the changes, and will emit a `>=`.
 Refreshing your browser will display the newly-rendered interface.

 Once you are done editing code, and wish to commit changes to git, stop your
-`build:dev` process.
+process.
 Do not commit compiled code, but submit the source code
 for review.

 Please also ensure your pull request fits our standards for [Git